LimWenLiang/Assignment-2/README.md

 2. Other related info (if any)

 ## Introduction
-This program runs in IntelliJ Version 2020.1.2 (jdk 14) with Maven Version 1.11.3 Java programming language.
+This program runs in IntelliJ Version 2020.1.2 (jdk 14) with Maven Version 1.11.3 and Java programming language.

 ## Flow Diagram of the requirements
 #### RegexMatches<br/>